Experts in Failure to Treat Negligence Claims

-Other examples of negligence due to failure to treat include:
+Other examples of negligence due to failure to treat include these.

-- A baby who developed cerebral palsy after their jaundice went untreated.
+- A baby who develops cerebral palsy after their jaundice goes without treatment;

-- A woman who died due to not receiving appropriate treatment when suffering an asthma attack while in the hospital.
+- When a woman dies due to not receiving appropriate treatment when suffering an asthma attack while in the hospital;

-- A dentist who neglected to treat gum disease.
+- Also, a dentist neglects to treat clear signs of a patient’s gum disease.

 How Can We Help?

-Starting a claim for compensation for medical negligence may feel like a daunting task, but it is as simple as asking the expert team of solicitors at The Medical Negligence Experts.
+Starting a claim for compensation for medical negligence may feel like a daunting task.
+But it really is as simple as asking the expert team at The Medical Negligence Experts.
 You can expect four things to happen after you make your initial enquiry.

-If you decide to proceed, we will help you collate the information to prove negligence was responsible for your injury or illness.
+If you decide to proceed, we’ll help you put your negligence case together, proving it causes your injury or illness.

-We will submit this information to the care provider responsible together with a request for fair compensation based on any expenses you have incurred, loss of earnings both now and in the future, and the cost of any ongoing rehabilitation treatment or care.
-The defendant will investigate the situation on their side, and either admit liability and make an offer of payment or refuse responsibility.
 In the first scenario, we will then negotiate until we reach an amount which is fair and reasonable.
-If they do not accept liability, we will refer your claim to the courts and continue to support you until resolution.
+But if they don’t accept liability, we will refer your claim to the courts and continue to support you until resolution.

 There is a three-year time limit for making a medical negligence claim so start today and contact The Medical Negligence Experts.